Scarabrine/AVExamples.jl/docs/src/demos/system/demoB.md

+# demoB

-# nloptcontrol_planner with vehicle_description
+## nloptcontrol_planner with vehicle_description
-A demo that shows NLOptControl.jl moving the vehicle_description vehicle within Gazebo based off of the solution to the OCP every ``0.5`` s.
+A demo that shows NLOptControl.jl moving the vehicle_description vehicle within Gazebo based off of the solution to the OCP every `0.5` s.

-### status = needs fix
+## status = needs fix
 I do not see the path that is being planned displayed in RViz

 ## To Run